paulmartin91/CardGame/to-do-list.md

 GamePage

-- Passing cards from openplay duplicates cards
+- Passing cards from openplay duplicates cards ✓
+- Dealing to all players deletes openPlay cards
+- Dealing to openPlay crashes server (no SID)

 BACKEND